 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Cryptocurrency markets are highly volatile, and readers should conduct their own research before making any investment decisions.
 Past performance is not indicative of future results.

-vitalik comparing defi to google ad revenue is actually a great analogy.
-5.2% on aave stablecoins is the boring but real foundation
+comparing defi to google ad revenue is actually a solid analogy.
+5.2 percent on aave stablecoins is the kind of boring sustainable number that actually lasts